Indomania: 18th and 19th centuries

 Goethe and Schopenhauer were riding a crest of scholarly discovery, most notably the work done by Sir William Jones.
 (Goethe likely read Kalidasa's The Recognition of Sakuntala in Jones' translation.)
 However, the discovery of the world of Sanskrit literature moved beyond German and British scholars and intellectuals—Henry David Thoreau was a sympathetic reader of the Bhagavad Gita—and even beyond the humanities.
 In the early days of the Periodic Table, scientists referred to as yet undiscovered elements with the use of Sanskrit prefixes (see Mendeleev's predicted elements).

 Scholars like Schlegel also influenced some historians like Friedrich Creuzer, Joseph Görres and Carl Ritter, who wrote history books that laid more emphasis on India than usual.

+Commenting on the sacred texts of the Hindus, the Vedas, Voltaire observed: The Veda was the most precious gift for which the West had ever been indebted to the East.He regarded Hindus as "a peaceful and innocent people, equally incapable of hurting others or of defending themselves."
+Voltaire was himself a supporter of animal rights and was a vegetarian.
+He used the antiquity of Hinduism to land what he saw as a devastating blow to the Bible's claims and acknowledged that the Hindus' treatment of animals showed a shaming alternative to the immorality of European imperialists.

 Max Muller delivered a series of lectures regarding the religion and literature of India.
 In his fourth lecture, he said:

 Helena Blavatsky moved to India in 1879, and her Theosophical Society, founded in New York in 1875, evolved into a peculiar mixture of western occultism and Hindu mysticism over the last years of her life.